moment/moment/README.markdown

     _date("12-25-1995", "MM-DD-YYYY")

-If both arguments are strings, the second string will be used as the format to parse the first string.
+A string and a format string.
+The second string will be used as the format to parse the first string.

 The format parts are similar to the formats from _date().format()